banbox/bandoc/bot/en-US/guide/init_project.md

 )

 func init() {
-	// Register the policy in Banbot, and use ma: demo in the configuration file to reference this policy later
+	// Register the strategy in Banbot, and use ma: demo in the configuration file to reference this strategy later
 	// The `init`function is a special function in Go that will be executed immediately when the current package is imported strat.AddStratGroup("ma", map[string]strat.FuncMakeStrat{
 		"demo": Demo,